Facebook for tour operators:

 Step 2: Next, you have six page types, to choose from.
 In this way, your page appears in relevant searches.
 Also, each type varies slightly in the information requested during setup and in the features offered on the page.

 This can be a bit dicey.
-You need to think of how you would want to be represented to the customer.
+You need to think of how you would want your tour business to be represented to the customer.
 ‘Local business or place’ is a viable option when your business requires physical visits.
 You can also show reviews, open hours, map etc which are not available for other types.
 Consequently, as a local tour operator this would be the preferred choice.
 If your business is dispersed across multiple locations then ‘Company, Organization or Institution’ is a safe bet.
 But don’t worry.
 The page type can be changed later if needed.
-However try getting it right on the first go.
+However, try getting it right on the first go.

 For the sake of demonstration, here’s how a page for a local tour in Machu Picchu, Peru gets created (Disclaimer: Any resemblance to real pages, living or dead, is purely coincidental).
 Select ‘Local business or place’.
 Choose the category as ‘Tours/Sightseeing’ and then enter your address details accurately.